 Throughout northern Italy, the Nazis continued to take control of villages, towns, and cities, and the hunt for Jews was their main objective.
 With each passing day, the numbers of Italian citizens, priests, and nuns involved in rescue efforts increased.
-In monasteries, convents, and homes, an estimated forty thousand Jews had
+In monasteries, convents, and homes, an estimated forty thousand Jews had found refuge from the enemy.

 Padre Niccacci lost no time finding additional hiding places for the stream of refugees that were arriving in Assisi almost daily, disguising themselves as Catholics making pilgrimages to the holy city.
 The cloistered Sisters of Saint Colette and a group of German nuns who had once run a guest house had agreed to open their doors.
-And, in addition to a number of rooms at the seminary, there were numerous shrines and holy places dotting the hillsides outside of town that could proessential.
-Who in Assisi could provide those papers?
+And, in addition to a number of rooms at the seminary, there were numerous shrines and holy places dotting the hillsides outside of town that could provide shelter if the need arose.

 For the moment, the most-critical problem facing the padre was that of finding identification papers for refugees trying to escape from the country.
 Many church officials like Cardinal della Costa of Florence had organized rescue networks to transport hundreds of Jews to Switzerland and elsewhere.
-But proper identification papers were
+But proper identification papers were essential.
+Who in Assisi could provide those papers?